Skip to content

 Hooks

 Hooks run custom actions at specific points in the agent lifecycle.
 Use them to lint files after edits, run tests after source changes, log tool usage, or enforce pre-session checks.
-A hook binds a shell command to a lifecycle event, with an optional matcher that filters which tools or files trigger it.
+A hook binds a handler to a lifecycle event, with an optional matcher that filters which tools or files trigger it.

 interface Hook {